Eighteenth-Century Fiction (ECF) publishes four issues of peer-reviewed, research articles every year. Submit your work to ECF online now.

 Tel: 905-525-9140 x 27123 | Fax: 905-777-8316

 An author may upload the accepted Eighteenth-Century Fiction article or essay document file to his or her own institutional online repository.
-The ECF editors ask that the date and place of publication of the finalized article be noted and that a link to the ECF website be included with the file that is uploaded to an institutional or disciplinary (subject) repository.
+The ECF editors ask that the date and place of publication of the finalized article be noted.

 The ECF editors require that authors wait until after the date of publication of their articles in the journal Eighteenth-Century Fiction to post their accepted manuscripts to any institutional open-access repositories.

-ECF authors are requested to sign a contract with Eighteenth-Century Fiction/McMaster University that states: Eighteenth-Century Fiction (ECF), McMaster University, obtains and owns the copyright on the contents of its journal.
+ECF authors are requested to sign a contract with Eighteenth-Century Fiction/McMaster University/University of Toronto Press that states: Eighteenth-Century Fiction (ECF), McMaster University, obtains and owns the copyright on the contents of its journal.
 To clarify the rights of authors and ECF, and thus insure the protection of both, ECF requires that an author formally assign all rights to ECF before an article is published.
 Section 6 of the contract includes the right of the author to republish in certain forms: “We will accede to any request by the Author(s) to use part or all of their article in an article or in a book published under either the Author(s)’s exclusive authorship or editorship, provided that acknowledgment of its first appearance is made in a manner approved by ECF, and in such cases no fee for reprinting shall be payable to us.”
-For the complete text of a standard ECF article contract, please contact firstname.lastname@example.org.

 NOTE to all ECF authors and book reviewers:

 Please remember that academia.edu is not an institutional repository; use only the link to ECF on Project MUSE and the abstract of your own ECF article for notices on academia.edu about your recently published work.